Vented vs Unvented Hot Water Cylinders

 When making a decision between a vented or an unvented cylinder you need to consider a few key factors:

-- What existing heating system and mains pressure are you working with?
+What existing heating system do you have?

 The older your home the more likely it is that you have a vented hot water cylinder and a Regular heating system.
 This is important to know as installing an unvented cylinder could create a higher water pressure than your old network of pipes and radiators can handle.

-How Big is your House?
+How big is your house?

-- Do you have lots of space, preferably in an upstairs space like a loft?
+Do you have lots of space, preferably in an upstairs space like a loft?
 If the answer is no then a vented cylinder is probably not for you.
 You will struggle to store the large cold water tank in a high enough position to deliver the gravity the system needs.

-- However, in terms of convenience the installation of an unvented cylinder is considerably less hassle as it can be placed anywhere in your home and, with no water tank needed, doesn't take up as much physical space.
+However, in terms of convenience the installation of an unvented cylinder is considerably less hassle as it can be placed anywhere in your home and, with no water tank needed, doesn't take up as much physical space.

 Running costs will be affected by your cylinder's heating method.
 Vented and unvented cylinders can be heated either directly or indirectly.